mars/crak-buildpack/README.md

 ### Procfile

 Heroku apps may declare what processes are launched for a successful deployment by way of the [`Procfile`](https://devcenter.heroku.com/articles/procfile).
 This buildpack's default process comes from [`heroku-community/kong` buildpack](https://github.com/heroku/heroku-buildpack-kong).
 (See: 🏙 [Architecture](#user-content-architecture-)).

-The implicit `Procfile` to start the static web server is:
+The implicit `Procfile` for this buildpack is:

 ```
 web: bin/heroku-buildpack-kong-web
+release: bin/heroku-buildpack-crak-release
 ```

 To customize an app's processes, commit a `Procfile` and deploy.
-Include `web: bin/heroku-buildpack-kong-web` to launch the default web process, or you may replace the default web process.
+Include the `web` & `release` processes as shown above to keep the default behaviors.
 Additional [process types](https://devcenter.heroku.com/articles/procfile#declaring-process-types) may be added to run any number of dynos with whatever arbitrary commands you want, and scale each independently.

-🚦 *If replacing the default web process, please check this buildpack's [Purpose](#user-content-purpose) to avoid misusing this buildpack (such as running a Node server) which can lead to confusing deployment issues.*

 ### Web server